Benefits of Movement and Music in Preschool

 8. "Twinkle, Twinkle, Little Star": This soothing song introduces children to the wonders of the night sky, sparking their curiosity about the universe.

-9. "The Hokey Pokey": This song is excellent for teaching left and right and different body parts.
+9. "The Hokey Pokey": This song is great for teaching left and right, as well as different body parts.
 It also gets children moving and laughing!

 10. "Ring Around the Rosie": This traditional song is a fun way to encourage cooperative play and coordination.